tarikbenmerar/my-second-game/README.md

 Thanks to Internet, I read a whole course on Algorithm back in summer 2005 (right after getting my baccalauréat) that opened my eyes.
 The course taught me that I had all the basics needed while explaining me more elaborate concepts such as functions and procedures and why they are used (decomposing a program).
 This game summarizes my first real programming knowledges (No OOP yet).

 Ultimately, I began coding the first game in Flash (Snake), and the second one mentionned in this repo.
+The game is inspired by the sokoban game I played at that time on a motorola gsm phone and includes its levels.

 ## How to run it ?